dragoon/dragoon.github.io/_posts/2011-12-01-error-handling-in-sciencewise.md

 ---

-It's not a secret that a lot of scientific projects suck when it comes to user interfaces.
+A lot of scientific projects suck when it comes to user interfaces.
-I think this usually happens because they can't just hire professional designers and usability experts, they should do **a lot of science**, conduct experiments, obtain data, you know, and such irregularity leads to ugly interfaces, if any.
+I think this usually happens because they can't just hire professional designers and usability experts, and project managers, they should do **a lot of science**, conduct experiments, obtain data, you know, and such irregularity leads to ugly interfaces, if any.

 Here, at **<a href="http://sciencewise.info/">ScienceWISE</a>**, we also can't hire professional designers ;), but we always try to make the most of our abilities, try to make the project look attractive and make our visitors feel comfortable using it.